 In the last year, luxury travel has become more accessible to travelers.
 This has resulted in a rise in popularity for more affordable luxury travel experiences and a decrease in demand for some of the most exclusive and expensive hotels, resorts, and tour packages.

 In response to this shift in demand, many luxury travel operators have adjusted their business strategies accordingly.
-I am sure with this article you will understand what luxury travelers want.
+I am sure that with this article, you will understand what luxury travelers want.